Bonny L. Schumaker: Early life and education

 Schumaker was born and raised in Wisconsin, near Lake Michigan.
-She wanted to be a vet but was awarded a scholarship to study physics at California Polytechnic State University.
-She loved mathematics, and moved to California Institute of Technology for her graduate studies, earning a PhD in 1985.
+She wanted to be a vet but was awarded a scholarship to study physics at the California Institute of Technology.
+She loved mathematics, and continued at the California Institute of Technology for her graduate studies, earning a PhD in 1985.
 She worked under the supervision of Kip Thorne.
 Over six papers, her PhD thesis considered theoretical investigations into nonlinear quantum optics.
-She developed the mathematical theory of toroidal oscillations in fully relativistic spherical stellar models and worked on homodyne detection.
+She developed the mathematical theory of torsional oscillations in fully relativistic spherical stellar models and worked on homodyne detection.
 Her work considered two-photon physics using quadrature phase amplitudes, a technique now known as the Caves–Schumaker formalism, which has become a standard mathematical tool in optomechanics, quantum optics and gravitational wave science.
 She worked at Caltech as a postdoctoral research fellow for a year, before moving to the Jet Propulsion Laboratory in 1986.
 In 1988 she was awarded the Maria Goeppert-Mayer Award for her contributions to quantum optics.
 Schumaker trained as a pilot in 1996 and flew for Continental Airlines.
 She became a Federal Aviation Administration instructor in the mid nineties.
 She developed the Precision Optical INTerferometer in space (POINTS) that was proposed for the ASEPS-1 mission.